- Blacksmith Shop

 - Campbell Carriage Factory Museum is listed by Waymarking.

-- The Trust gratefully acknowledges support from the Young Canada Works program, delivered through the Heritage Canada Foundation.
+- The Trust gratefully acknowledges support from the Town of Tantramar.

-- The assistance of the New Brunswick Heritage Branch (Wellness, Culture and Sport) is gratefully acknowledged.
+- The assistance of the New Brunswick Heritage Branch (Tourism, Culture, and Heritage) is gratefully acknowledged.

 - The Trust gratefully acknowledges investment in the AGORA educational project by the Federal Department of Canadian Heritage.